-10. Protestant Kirby Jensen argues that the Department should evaluate injury between ground water rights by the same standard used to evaluate injury between surface water rights.
+8. Protestant Kirby Jensen argues that the Department should evaluate injury between ground water rights by the same standard used to evaluate injury between surface water rights.
 Mr. Jensen argues that any diminishment of existing ground water levels resulting from a proposed change in ground water point of diversion equates to injury and violates Idaho Code § 42-222.
 Mr. Jensen also argues that, because the Big Lost River Aquifer has a hydraulic gradient, by moving its ground water point of diversion up-gradient, Parkinson will be taking water away from (or diminishing the water supply for) the ground water users between the existing points of diversion and the proposed point of diversion.

-11. To adopt the injury evaluation standard proposed by Mr. Jensen would render Idaho Code § 42-226 meaningless and would block virtually all ground water transfers in the state of Idaho.
+9. To adopt the injury evaluation standard proposed by Mr. Jensen would block virtually all ground water transfers in the state of Idaho.
 Any time a ground water point of diversion is changed it naturally results in a lowering of the water table in the area of the proposed point of diversion.
+Some lowering of the water table is expected and is reasonable if the lowering of ground water levels does not injure other water rights.
+As discussed above, the well draw down at the well closest to the Parkinson well is expected to be less than 4 feet.
+The drawdown projected to occur at neighboring wells as a result of this transfer is reasonable.